-- 1) the Initiating Member could submit a PIXL Order specifying a single price at which it seeks to execute the PIXL Order (a "stop price"); - an Initiating Member could submit a PIXL Order specifying that it is willing to automatically match as principal or as agent on behalf of an Initiating Order, the price and size of all trading interest, and responses to the PIXL Auction Notification ("PAN") (known as "auto-match"), in which case the PIXL Order will be stopped at the National Best Bid/Offer ("NBBO") on the Initiating Order side of the market (if 50 contracts or greater) or, if less than 50 contracts, the better of: (i) The Phlx Best Bid/Offer ("PBBO") price on the opposite side of the market from the PIXL Order improved by at least one
+- 1) the Initiating Member could submit a PIXL Order specifying a single price at which it seeks to execute the PIXL Order (a "stop price"); - 2) an Initiating Member could submit a PIXL Order specifying that it is willing to automatically match as principal or as agent on behalf of an Initiating Order, the price

-Three components of the PIXL system were approved by the Commission on a pilot basis: (1) Paragraphs (n)(i)(A)(2) and (n)(i)(B)(2) of Rule 1080, relating to stopping the entire PIXL Order where the order is for a size less than 50 contracts; (2) paragraphs (n)(ii)(B)(4) and (n)(ii)(D) of Rule 1080, relating to the early conclusion of the PIXL Auction; and (3) paragraph (n)(vii) of Rule 1080, stating that there shall be no minimum size requirement of orders entered into PIXL (collectively, the "pilots").
+5 Three components of the PIXL system were approved by the Commission on a pilot basis: (1) Paragraphs (n)(i)(A)(2) and (n)(i)(B)(2) of Rule 1080, relating to stopping the entire PIXL Order where the order is for a size less than 50 contracts; (2) paragraphs (n)(ii)(B)(4) and (n)(ii)(D) of Rule 1080, relating to the early conclusion of the PIXL Auction; and (3) paragraph (n)(vii) of Rule 1080, stating that there shall be no minimum size requirement of orders entered into PIXL (collectively, the "pilots").
 See supra note 3.
-The pilots were extended for a pilot period expiring July 18, 2013, and are applicable to Complex PIXL.
-The paragraphs reflecting the pilots are modified to clarify that all of the pilots are applicable to Complex PIXL.
+The pilots were extended for a pilot period expiring July 18, 2013.
+All of the pilots are applicable to Complex PIXL.
+The paragraph (n)(i)(A)(2) and (n)(i)(B)(2) pilot is, for Complex Orders of less than 50 contracts in size, in new (n)(i)(C).
+Paragraph (n)(ii)(B)(4) is re-numbered as (n)(ii)(B)(5) and, along with paragraph (n)(ii)(D), the early conclusion of the PIXL Auction pilot is applicable to Complex PIXL Orders.
+Proposed (n)(ii)(D) states, regarding Complex PIXL Auctions, that an unrelated market or marketable limit Complex Order on the opposite side of the market from the Complex PIXL Order, as well as orders for the individual components of the Complex Order received during the Auction, will not cause the Auction to end early and will execute against interest outside of the Auction.
+If contracts remain from such unrelated order at the time the Auction ends, they will be considered for participation in the order allocation process described in sub-paragraph (E) below.